 A total of 104 immature monk seal pups (mostly female) have been collected and either "head-started" or provided with captive care.
 Of these, 68 were successfully released into the wild, 22 died during managed care, and 14 were judged to be unsuitable for release and were placed into public aquaria and oceanaria for research.
 By 1987, some of the 1981 "head-started" females began giving birth (Gilmartin et al., 1993).
 In 2000, of the 42 identified adult females at Kure Atoll, 25 (60%) had received care or were progeny of monk seals that had received care through past management efforts: 13 from the Head-Start Program; 9 rehabilitated from FFS; 2 translocated from FFS; and 1 translocated from Oahu (roughly 20% of the total sub-population) (Kinan and Kashinsky, 2002).
 By 2001, total beach counts at Kure Atoll averaged 53 seals (including pups).
-Nine of the ten identified parturient females (90%) had received care or were pro past management efforts (Haase and Harting, 2001).
+Nine of the ten identified parturient females (90%) had received care were progeny of monk seals that had received care through past management efforts (Haase and Harting, 2001).